 Due to changes in capital and money markets - and due to their nature as capital market instruments -, Bonds as securities carry risks that are independent of either the risks of the Issuer's business environment or the risks of the Issuer's business; thus, for example, the marketability of the Bonds on the secondary market may be susceptible to events taking place in financial markets, and even advance agreements on the sale of the Bonds (indeed, even a potential redemption undertaken by the Issuer) may fail to protect Bond holders from a situation where they are unable to sell these instruments or realise substantial losses on their sale, as appropriate, with special regard to the fact that Bonds may be redeemed by the Issuer in limited quantity only and strictly subject to the MNB's assessment and authorisation.
-The Issuer does not assume any obligation to redeem the Bonds before their maturity date.

-In respect of the Bonds, Bond holders may not exercise set-off rights; that is, they are not entitled to offset their outstanding debt to the Issuer under whatever legal title against the claims associated with the Bonds.
+In respect of the Bonds, Bond holders may not exercise set-off rights; in other words, they are not entitled to offset their outstanding debt to the Issuer under whatever legal title against the claims associated with the Bonds.
+By acquiring the Bond the Bond holder acknowledges that set-off rights are excluded, and waives the option to exercise set-off rights.

-Bond Holders are not entitled to demand payments brought forward relative to the payment schedule specified in the offering documentation for interest or principal payments.
+Bond holders are not entitled to demand interest or principal payments brought forward relative to the payment schedule specified in the Final Terms or a corresponding document.

-The contents of this Information Note are based on information effective on and made available by the date of publication of the Information Note, and do not necessarily mean the full disclosure of the circumstances and potential risks of the Bonds.
-Investors should always proceed with caution in relation to Bonds and, in addition to the assessment of all information available, they should examine whether additional circumstances may arise in their particular case which may have an impact on their investment decision, or any deal concluded for the Bonds.
+The contents of this Information Note are based on information effective on and made available by the date of publication of this Information Note, and do not necessarily mean the full disclosure of the circumstances and potential risks of the Bonds.
+Investors should always proceed with caution in relation to Bonds and, in addition to the assessment of all information available, they should examine whether additional circumstances may arise in their particular case which may have an impact on their investment decision or any deal concluded for the Bonds.

-Further information on the Bonds are included in the terms of issue of the relevant Bond, the relevant notices and information notes, as well as the Base Prospectus - available in English - and accordingly, a thorough and comprehensive assessment of the risks can only be accurate and complete in awareness of the contents of these documents.
+Further information on the Bonds are included in the terms of issue of the relevant Bond, the relevant notices and information notes, a thorough and comprehensive assessment of the risks can only be accurate and complete in awareness of the contents of these documents.
 In case of any discrepancy between the contents of this Information Note and the terms of issue and the prospectuses pertaining to the relevant Bonds, the provisions of the latter two will prevail.

-Based on the requirements of the supervisory authorities, investment service provider issuers also operating, inter alia, on the principle of self-placement, 5 should avoid an excessive concentration of investments in financial instruments subject to the resolution regime issued by the Issuer itself or by entities of the same group.
-In order to avoid excessive concentration, in its capacity as investment service provider, OTP Bank Plc. may request that the client issue a statement on the ratio of their total financial instrument portfolio to their investments in such Bonds.
+Based on the requirements of the supervisory authorities, investment service provider issuers also operating, inter alia, on the principle of self-placement, should avoid an excessive concentration of investments in financial instruments subject to the resolution regime issued by the Issuer itself or by entities of the same group.
+In order to avoid excessive concentration, OTP Bank Plc. as an investment service provider is entitled to examine the ratio of the aggregate market value of the shares and MREL-eligible senior and subordinate bonds issued by the Issuer and held by the investor (hereinafter: 'instruments subject to the resolution regime') to the aggregate market value of all securities of the investor registered with OTP Bank Plc. as an investment service provider.